nrkn/h5on/readme.md

 ## Status

 Working prototype - usable, shows what it can do, demonstrates the concept, imperfect.
-Pull requests welcomed.
+Pull requests welcomed, if it's a simple and obvious bug fix go ahead, but for anything more major please open an issue to discuss first.

 ## License